 A career event for pharmacy students and professionals.
-It will run on 20th October 2023 in Dublin.
+It will run in Dublin.
 You can find out more about this event and register your interest here.

 Frequently Asked Questions

 Why can the student not attend placement in the evening or at weekends?